threnjen/boardgamegeek/README.md

 Build a content recommender for BoardGameGeek with a goal of addressing problems that are both common to recommenders in general, and specific to BGG:

-   * Establish content recommender - cost of acquiring and maintaining data
+   * Cost of acquiring and maintaining data
    * Cold Start problems where new users and items are not a part of the system
    * Sparse matrix issue where in a system with lots of items, not many are rated by a subset of users, making neighbors difficult to identify
    * BGG specific problem: Reimplementatons/reskins of games result in separated user profiles when they should be similar
    * Deal with computational cost/time limitations when issuing recommendations

-#### Questions/Intentions
+#### Intentions

-We will address and solve these problems in building a content recommender for this system:
+We will address and solve these problems for this system:

    * Plan for fast data acquisition and cleaning to allowing frequent system updates
    * Address Cold Start problem with a specific new user plan
    * Overcome the sparse matrix problem with synthetic content-based data
    * Overcome the BGG-specific problem with synthetic content-based data
-   * Deal with computational cost by offering on-the-fly recommendations in addition to daily model update
+   * Deal with computational cost by offering on-the-fly recommendations in addition to deeper daily model update

 ## Methodology